KuechlerO/SnakeSplice/report_source/workflow_overview_text.rst

 		Gene fusions can be a common phenomenon in e.g. cancer cells.
 		To detect possible gene fusions, the Arriba tool is used.

-	3. **Module: Variant Calling and Annotation**
-		*This feature is currently under development.*

-	4. **Module: Gene expression quantification and analysis** In order to quantify the expression of genes and transcripts, this modules employs the Salmon, and Kallisto tools.
+	3. **Module: Gene expression quantification and analysis** In order to quantify the expression of genes and transcripts, this modules employs the Salmon, and Kallisto tools.
 		Furthermore, downstream analysis of the quantification results is possible, including differential expression analysis,
 		and gene set enrichment analysis.
-		Additionally Outlier analysis can be performed.
+		Additionally, an outlier analysis can be performed.

-	5. **Module: Analysis of Splicing Patterns**
+	4. **Module: Analysis of Splicing Patterns**
 		The analysis of Splicing patterns is performed using the various tools, which overall results are presented in a final summary table.